framps/raspiBackupDoc/en/src/multiple-backup-tasks.md

 ```

 **Note**:
-If different backup types are used, no second backup directory is required.
+If different backup types are used, no other backup directory is required.

+[.status]: translated